Sunday, January 29, 2023

 In fifth grade, as part of the inconsistency, I saw I didn’t hurt anyone with "Jeremiah Was a Bullfrog."
 On the other hand, I made the adults in the room wince when I tried "Cherokee Woman."
 For the school play, I could sort of serenade the audience with "One Tin Soldier."
 When the next piece came up, I had to mouth the words and whisper.
 I closed my eyes so I wouldn't see my own terrible acting.

 The worst part was the music teacher giving me looks of exasperation.
 On more than one occasion, she stopped conducting and stared in my direction with her hands on her hips.
 She knew I could play this stuff on the piano.
 She wanted to know why couldn't I sing it.
 And I had no idea.
 After a few years of inconsistent hymns and harmonies, I left elementary school behind.
-That was the end of my performances, a huge relief.
+That was the end of my performances, which was a huge relief.
 No one ever asked me to do it again.

 But secretly, I sang anyway.
 In the woods around my new home, alone and lonely, I wailed aloud to the burbling accompaniment of the creek, the cicadas, the frogs, and the wind through the tree boughs.
 I used no words for my completely-made-up stuff that was almost-but-not-quite music.
 Whatever I was doing created enough of a tune to carry my feelings.
 Sounds came out of my mouth, chants like I later heard from the Ojibwe tribe recordings of Sitting With The Turtle.
 Bellows poured forth from me, usually at dusk after a hard day.
 I sang in the deeps of the forest, where no one else could hear the melodies of the clouds, the spirits of the river, the deer, and the fox.
 No one witnessed my chants about the laughing soul of the crawdad-parts-littering raccoon.